yellowmessenger/documentation/docs/platform_concepts/Getting Started/user-account-settings.md

 ## Change platform language

+You can view all the options on the platform in the language of your choice by selecting the language.
+This is applicable only to your account, you can reset the language at any point in time.
 By default, the platform language is English.
 To change the language:

 1. Click on your profile icon > **My profile** > **Account** > **Change language**.